List of Monster characters: Johan Liebert

 Johan Liebert (ヨハン・リーベルト, Yohan Rīberuto) is the older twin son of the Lieberts, whose father Michael was an East German trade advisor who defected to the West.
 He is the titular "monster" and the main antagonist of the series.
 The mystery of his past is the focus of the plot.
 He is called a monster, the next Adolf Hitler and the devil himself.
-Johan Liebert was shot in the head as a child when his parents were killed in their home, but saved from death by Dr. Tenma.
+Johan Liebert was shot in the head as a child when his parents were killed in their home, but he is saved from death by Dr. Tenma.
 He claims to love his twin sister Anna, and has some loyalty to her.
 Johan has spent parts of his life in different places under different names.
 He possesses charisma and intelligence but is also cunning, manipulative and deceitful; while he is seemingly kind, compassionate and loving to children, he is actually cold, cruel and fundamentally incapable of empathy.
-He uses his talents to manipulate and corrupt others, often with no apparent end than to cause suffering and destruction.
-His goal is to kill everyone that knows of his existence.
+He uses his talents to manipulate and corrupt others, often with no apparent end except to cause suffering and destruction.
+His goal is to kill everyone who knows of his existence.
 He identifies with other killers, discovering their secrets.
 After causing the death of Peter Čapek, he orchestrates the Ruhenheim Massacre and has his final encounter with Tenma.
 When Johan threatens Wim to get Tenma to shoot him, Johan is shot by Wim's drunken father, Herbert.
 He is flown to a hospital in a helicopter, with the bullet wound treated by Tenma.
 Comatose, he is visited by Tenma in a police hospital.
-The final page shows his bed empty, ambiguously suggesting that Johan has escaped the hospital.
+The final page shows his bed empty and an open window, ambiguously suggesting that Johan has either escaped the hospital or committed suicide by jumping to his death, depending on the spectator's interpretation.

 Reception

 Johan frequently appears on lists of the best villains in anime, manga, and fiction.
-Johan placed first in Paste's list of the "20 of the Greatest Villains in Anime", with Toussaint Egan saying that "despite all that he was able to accomplish over the course of Naoki Urasawa’s Monster — manipulating over fifty people to kill one another through suggestion alone, framing the man who saved his life for murder, operating a massive money laundering operation at the heart of Germany, and coordinating a shadow network of killers to do his bidding— Johan has no special abilities to speak of, save for intelligence.
+Johan placed first in Paste's list of the "20 of the Greatest Villains in Anime", with Toussaint Egan saying that "despite all that he was able to accomplish over the course of Naoki Urasawa's Monster – manipulating over fifty people to kill one another through suggestion alone, framing the man who saved his life for murder, operating a massive money laundering operation at the heart of Germany, and coordinating a shadow network of killers to do his bidding— Johan has no special abilities to speak of, save for intelligence.
 No magical notebook capable of killing anyone whose name is written in its pages, no unholy totem gifting him with the blessing of divine fate, nothing.
 He is a human being, no more and no less, and that is precisely what makes him so terrifying."